barongracias/InterPyApp/backend/fivedreg/README.md

 Note: Ensure TensorFlow is installed in your environment to use this package.
 Training also saves plots (`rmse_vs_epochs.png`, `ytrue_vs_ypred.png`) to the `directory`.
 Metadata (`tf_model_metadata.json`) now includes hidden sizes, Lambda, epochs run, best epoch, best train/val RMSE, baseline RMSE, and final train/val R².
+When used via the FastAPI app, TF artifacts are written to `backend/outputs_tf/`.

 ### FastAPI usage
 - `/train` supports `model_type=tf` to train and save TF artifacts into `backend/outputs/` (including TF plots) when running the API.